Table of Contents

 The other was for my Hair Analysis business which was more consistently successful and more of a niche, being a practitioner service.
 So I figure that with more focused work it could be even better.
 The Healthy Eating blog will remain – as it often recommends Hair Mineral Analysis – so anyone who found that information helpful before can still access it.
 Updates will be infrequent.
 (Update February 2016: I have taken down my HMA / nutrition blogs as the HMA company decided I was no longer allowed to trade world-wide.
-I am leaving this post here because the principle remaoins the same.)
+I am leaving this post here because the principle remains the same.)

 For those of you who are social media wizards, you probably wonder what all the fuss is about, but I was finding it hard work to keep updating the two health pages, plus the Facebook page that relates to this blog.
-(See sidebar.)
 All three were suffering, and my stress levels were rising!

 I can't honestly remember who or what inspired me to look if it was possible to merge Facebook pages, but I did – and it is.
 In fact the “rules” stated in the help pages are more stringent that turned out to be the case.
 It was said that: